HUMSI — Human Security Initiative

 This is a legal filing in U.S. District Court for the District of Oregon in which plaintiffs M-J-M-A- and Victor Cruz Gamez seek a preliminary injunction against DHS and ICE officials.
 The case challenges what plaintiffs characterize as an 'Arrest First, Justify Later' policy regarding immigration enforcement operations.
 The filing argues this policy has caused extensive harm and requests expedited hearing and oral argument.

-USCIS and DHS announced Operation PARRIS, a sweeping initiative to re-vet thousands of refugees through new background checks, reinterviews, and merit reviews of refugee claims.
-The operation was piloted in Minnesota, where more than 100 refugees were arrested in January and transferred to detention centers in Texas for interviews.
-Refugees targeted had already passed security screenings before admission and were required to obtain green cards within one year of arrival.
+Beginning January 9, 2026, the Department of Homeland Security launched Operation PARRIS, a federal initiative to re-vet thousands of refugees through new background checks, reinterviews, and merit reviews of refugee claims.
+The operation targeted approximately 5,600 Minnesota refugees without green cards and resulted in the arrest of more than 100 refugees with legal admission status.
+Arrested individuals were transferred to detention facilities in Texas before families could secure legal representation, complicating legal proceedings.
+The refugees targeted had already passed security screenings before initial admission and were required to obtain green cards within one year of arrival.
+Immigration attorneys noted little historical evidence of fraud in the refugee resettlement program.

 Nieves family immigration detention case under Trump administration